Adamrakowski1/SerieA-Match-Predictor/README.md

-content = """# ⚽ Serie A Match Predictor
+# ⚽ Serie A Match Predictor

 A machine learning project that predicts the outcomes of Serie A matches using historical performance data, team trends, and contextual features.
 The model is trained on past seasons and tested on recent fixtures to provide **data-driven insights** into win, draw, and loss probabilities.